sane/sane/index.md

 `sane new project [--docker] [-d mongo|postgres|mysql]`

-* `--docker` sets up your whole backend envrionment using [[fig](http://www.fig.sh/) ]to provide simple container management.
+* `--docker` sets up your whole backend envrionment using [fig](http://www.fig.sh/) to provide simple container management.

-**Note:** Make sure you have [fig](http://www.fig.sh/install.html) installed, as well as [boot2docker](http://boot2docker.io/) if you are on Mac or Windows.
-For Linux see: [https://docs.docker.com/installation/ubuntulinux/](https://docs.docker.com/installation/ubuntulinux/)
+**Note:** Make sure you have [fig](http://www.fig.sh/install.html) installed.
+If you are on Mac or Windows also [boot2docker](http://boot2docker.io/) and for Linux see: [https://docs.docker.com/installation/ubuntulinux/](https://docs.docker.com/installation/ubuntulinux/)

-**Why Docker?** It completely automates the setup with installing dependencies.
-You can develop with a production environment that is easily deployable.
+**Why Docker?** It fully automates the setup of server dependenvies and you can now develop in your production environment that you can deploy to your server as-is.

 * `-d`: Installs the choosen database adapter for sails.
-If `--docker` is active it also installs the right container.
+If `--docker` is active it installs the database via the right container.

 `sane up [--docker]`
 `sane g api|resource [--docker]`

-* `--docker` is needed if you want to run the commands using fig.
+* `--docker` is needed if you want to run the commands using docker/fig.

-`.sane-cli`: A file located in your root folder that contains all default parameters so you can have `docker` set as default and don't have to run it manually with each command.
+`.sane-cli`: A file located in your root folder that contains all default parameters.
+You can user it to have `--docker` set as default for each `sane` command you run.

 ##Deployment
 **Note: This is still very much work in progress.
-We are planning to add an automated nginx container which will make it easy to instantly deploy the containerized app without any changes to the environment.**
+We are planning to add an automated nginx container which will make it easy to instantly deploy the containerized app to your server.**

-In the meantime find the old deployment readme (ignoring any of the Docker setup completely):
+In the meantime find the old deployment readme (ignoring any of the possible Docker setup):

-* `npm i -g pm2`
+* Make sure you have `npm i -g pm2` installed on your server
+* Simply clone your app on the server
 * Then you can use `pm2 start app.js -- --prod` in `/server` to starts sails in production mode on port 80
 * `ember build --environment=production --output-path=../server/assets/`.
    * That builds the app and copies it over to be included with Sails.